Not rusty: Oregon soars past Iowa 95-80 into Sweet 16 - WTMJ

 AP Basketball Writer

-INDIANAPOLIS (AP) — Oregon wove its way through a pandemic-altered season filled with injuries, pauses and uncertainty to win a conference title.
+INDIANAPOLIS (AP) — Oregon weaved its way through a pandemic-altered season filled with injuries, pauses and uncertainty to win a conference title.

 When another kink surfaced in the NCAA Tournament, the resilient, adaptable Ducks shook it off and soared.